The HyperTexts

 Pharisees claimed to be the Chosen Few, but Jesus pointed out repeatedly that

-their religion was false, and that they failed the tests of compassion and
+their religion was false, because they failed the tests of compassion and

 justice.
 Would Jesus have persecuted women and